Thaeimos/aws-terraform/README.md

     - Variable substitution using placeholders.
     - Use AWS Secrets Manager to put sensitive data in the templates and in the task.
     - Healthcheck separated endpoint for target group.
+    - Lint and security scan on PR for the application.
+    - Dockerfile scan in pipeline.

 - Backend application using ECS (Fargate) as an application component with:
     - Security groups.